alokkumarr/my-big-project-/doc/operations.md

         cd saw
         ./deploy <config>

-Note: Configure passwordless SSH access to the target host for a smoother installation experience.
+Note: Configure passwordless SSH access to the SAW target host for a smoother installation experience.
 The deploy command should be run as a normal user.
 The deploy command will use sudo to request privileges for relevant operations.